Explore your mortgage options

 How Do Physician Mortgage Loans Work?

 Doctor loans work differently than conventional home loans.
+A physician mortgage loan is a type of mortgage that, in most cases, doesn’t require a down payment.
 There are degree requirements, lower loan qualifications and potentially higher interest rates for doctor loans than conventional mortgages.

 Like traditional mortgages, exact costs vary by provider.
 However, $1 million is the industry standard for how much doctors can borrow without a down payment.
 Properties with a higher purchase price may require a down payment – even if you’re using a physician mortgage loan.